ory/kratos/docs/docs/concepts/ui-user-interface.md

 title: User Interface
 ---

-ORY Kratos has no user interface included.
+Ory Kratos has no user interface included.
 Instead, it defines HTTP flows and APIs that make it simple to write your own UI in a variety of languages and frameworks.

-The following two examples are typical UIs used in connection with ORY Kratos.
+The following two examples are typical UIs used in connection with Ory Kratos.

 ## Administrative User Interface (Admin UI)

 The AUI might show all of the identities in the system and provide features to administrators such as editing profiles, resetting passwords, and so on.

-At present, there is no Open Source AUI for ORY Kratos.
+At present, there is no Open Source AUI for Ory Kratos.

 ## Self-service User Interface (SSUI)